 Tentena, located in Central Sulawesi between the Togian Islands and Tanah Toraja, is a lovely spot to relax and enjoy the surrounding nature.
 It’s a tranquil place that sees few tourists.
 Tentena has a lot to offer and is definitively worth a visit.

-If you’re there in August, you’ll be able to assist to the Danau Poso Festival.
-Many villagers from around Tentena gather to celebrate local culture with dancing, traditional sports, and singing.
+If you’re there in August, you’ll be able to witness the Danau Poso Festival.
+Many villagers from around Tentena gather to celebrate local culture by dancing, traditional sports, and singing.
 A must-see if you’re there at the right time.

 The tourist office can help you plan your day and will give you a map of the area.
 The best way to explore Tentena is by motorbike, if you cannot drive one, you can arrange for a driver, just ask at the tourist office or at your hotel.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 This fall is truly amazing, it has different levels that you can climb to and then enjoy a swim in one of the many natural pools.
 Be careful while hiking, the path is super slippery and often flooded.
 As Tentena is not super touristy, avoid wearing a bikini, keep your shirt on and wear at least a short.

 The entrance fee is 5000rp, it’s about 14km away from Tentena, you can easily find it with the map they give you at the tourist office.

 This huge lake is surrounded by super nice natural beaches, enjoy a nice swim and a sunbath on the super thin sand.